syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/dealingwithheaderandfooter.md

 #### FontFamily

-Header text FontFamily can be customized by setting `SfPicker.HeaderFont` proeprty of SfPicker.
+Header text FontFamily can be customized by setting `SfPicker.HeaderFont` property of SfPicker.

 {% tabs %}